Jeija/bluefluff/README.md

 ### Installation on Linux
 * Make sure you have [node.js](https://nodejs.org) installed
 * Clone this repository and navigate into the `fluffd` directory on the command line
+* Make sure you have `udev` development files installed.
+On Debian-based distributions, install `libudev-dev` using `apt install libudev-dev` as root / sudo.
 * Execute `npm install` to download and install all dependencies
 * If you don't want to run fluffd as root / with sudo, see the [noble documentation](https://github.com/sandeepmistry/noble#running-on-linux) for details